 North Beach/Chinatown, San Francisco Hotels

-Best place to stay in SF for: Walkability and culture
+Best area for: Walkability and culture

 Cons: Broadway is bright and loud at night